Intrinsic alignment of disks and ellipticals across hydrodynamical simulations: Results

 \subsubsection{Redshift evolution}

 As an understanding of IA is not only crucial at $z=0$, but also at higher redshifts (see Section \ref{sec:intro}), it is important to consider the redshift evolution of the variables we intend to use to select our samples.
 Figures \ref{fig:TNG300 distr z}, \ref{fig:EAGLE distr z} and \ref{fig:Horizon-AGN distr z} show the variable distributions for each simulation between $0\leq z\leq 1$.
+For the measurement of the intrinsic alignment correlations we show the results at $z=0$ and $z=1$, to probe the redshift evolution and because the redshift distribution of source galaxies in Stage IV surveys is estimated to peak at $z\sim1$.

 Figure \ref{fig:TNG300 distr z} shows the redshift evolution for each of the variables in Figure \ref{fig:comp sim distr}, $\mathrm{BTR}$ (top left), $|v/\sigma|$ (top right), $\kappa_{\mathrm{rot}}$ (bottom left) and $r-i$ (bottom right), in TNG300.
+For $z=0$ and $z=1$ the values used to split between disks and ellipticals are depicted in vertical dashed lines.
 In agreement with observations \cite[e.g.][]{Maraston_2009}, the colours, represented by $r-i$, shift to lower (bluer) values with increasing redshift and the size of the peak on the red end of the colour spectrum diminishes.
 This is due to the fact that the galaxy population is younger and more star-forming at higher redshift and there are less large red ellipticals, as they are formed later in the history of the universe.